nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case ends.

 **Extensions**
 * 1a.
-Teacher specifies an occupation to clear
+Teacher specifies a tag to clear
   * 1a1.
-EduConnect clears all contacts of that occupation in the address book
+EduConnect clears all contacts with that tag value in the address book

     Use case ends.

 * 1b.
-Teacher specifies an invalid occupation
+Teacher specifies an invalid tag
   * 1b1.
-EduConnect displays an error message, e.g. “Invalid occupation to clear, please specify either teacher or student”
+EduConnect displays an error message.

     Use case ends.

 * 1c.
-Teacher specifies a tag to clear
+Teacher specifies a tag with no matching contacts
   * 1c1.
-EduConnect clears all contacts with that tag value in the address book

-    Use case ends.

-* 1d.
-Teacher specifies an invalid tag
-  * 1d1.
-EduConnect displays an error message, e.g. “Invalid detail to clear with!
-Please use one of the following options: name, gender, contact, classes, subject, email”

-    Use case ends.

-* 1e.
-Teacher specifies an occupation or tag with no matching contacts
-  * 1e1.
-EduConnect displays a warning, e.g. “No contacts matching the specified filter, no changes made to address book”
+EduConnect displays an error, e.g. “No possible entries in EduConnect to clear!”

     Use case ends.